serverlessdebugger/serverlessdebugger-onprem/README.md

 # ServerlessDebugger Self-Hosted CDK

-This is the self-hosted version of Thundra's [ServerlessDebugger](https://serverlessdebugger.com).
+This is the self-hosted version of [ServerlessDebugger](https://serverlessdebugger.com).
 ServerlessDebugger brings the traditional debugging experience to the AWS Lambdas.
 It comes in as a VSCode extension and can be installed on your VSCode IDE in seconds and enable you to put breakpoints in your Lambda functions.
 All done with no code changes!

 Apart from the SaaS version of the ServerlessDebugger, we offer a way to install the debug broker into your own AWS account to satisfy your needs.
 To get the pricing and the license key for the self-hosted version, visit our [Pricing Page](https://www.serverlessdebugger.com/pricing).